Pre-Incident Planning

 Suggestions to Kick-Start Your Team!

-- Embrace the Need for Advocacy
+Embrace the Need for Advocacy

-- A victim assistance plan should include information for responding to the needs of individuals impacted by a MVI.
+A victim assistance plan should include information for responding to the needs of individuals impacted by an MVI.
 This includes support to victims and survivors before, during, and after interviews with law enforcement officials as well as addressing medical needs, providing information about loved ones, mental health services, temporary shelters, financial resources, and other services.
 Adherence to ADA compliance, even in a crisis, must be provided.

-- Pick a Team Captain
+Pick a Team Captain

-- Determine Your Responders
+Determine Victim Advocacy Responders

-Role of Victim Assistance - Explore Your Capabilities
+Role of Victim Assistance

-AVAP Intro Form - Develop a MOU & Communications Plan
+Develop an MOU & a Communications Plan

 Developing a communication plan and protocols to implement the plan are essential.
 Typically, the lead law enforcement agency will be responsible for informing the public of information it wants to release.
 However, a plan should be made to help victims and survivors receive information before it is released to the public and to help them deal with the media attention they may receive.

-PIO Lessons Learned - Ready, Set, Go Boxes!
+Ready, Set, Go Boxes!

-- Go boxes can be used to have forms, technology support, identification items, etc. readily available so that victim advocates can leave at a moment’s notice.
+"Go Boxes" can be used to have forms, technology support, identification items, etc. immediately available so that victim advocates can be ready at a moment’s notice.

-- Responding to Mass Violence Incident: Victim Assistance Agency/Organization "Go Kit"
+Responding to Mass Violence Incident: Victim Assistance Agency/Organization "Go Kit"

-- Responding to Mass Violence Incident: Developing a Personal "Go Kit"
+Responding to Mass Violence Incident: Developing a Personal "Go Kit"

-- Create an Initial Place of Gathering: Identification & Notification Center
+Create an Initial Place of Gathering: Identification & Notification Center

-- Identification and Notification Center: Identify temporary locations in the community where people can gather with loved ones or for those family members who want to report someone missing.
+Identification and Notification Center: Identify temporary locations in the community where people can gather with loved ones or for those family members who want to report someone missing.
 The space should be able to house a significant number of people and have tables, chairs, separate rooms, food and beverages.
 These can range from arenas to schools, libraries, etc.

-- Phase 2 of Gathering: The Family Assistance Center (FAC)
+Phase 2 of Gathering: The Family Assistance Center (FAC)

-- Identify places where a Family Assistance Center could be located in the community.
+Identify places where a Family Assistance Center could be located in the community.
 (Please see Family Assistance Center under the post-incident section)

 Must Haves for Planning